istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 however, the single logical control plane doesn't necessarily need to be a single physical Istio control plane.
 There are two possible deployment approaches:

-1. Multiple synchronized Istio control planes that have replicated service and routing configurations.
+1. Multiple Istio control planes that have replicated service and routing configurations.

 1. A shared Istio control plane that can access and configure the services in more than one cluster.